Visual signage standards

 As part of the university's Construction Projects Policy 8.4, the university has developed design guidelines that establish a comprehensive, coordinated system of campus signage that ensures safety, provides direction, and provides information about campus departments and events.
 Signs are a significant representation of the university's brand.
 Defined herein are graphic design standards for the university's signage program.

-The design and construction of all permanent signage must be facilitated by the director of facilities management and construction in UNT Facilities in conjunction with the director of graphic brand management in University, Relations, Communications and Marketing.
+The design and construction of all permanent signage must be facilitated by the director of facilities management and construction in UNT Facilities in conjunction with the director of graphic brand management in University Brand Strategy and Communications.

 Brand standards for permanent signage